Programs of ABC/NY

 Client Services Officer, Sidley Austin LLP

 The Arts & Business Council was created in 1965 by a group of business leaders from the New York Board of Trade, with the purpose of creating closer ties between business and the arts.
 Arts membership was started in 1970, and the organization was incorporated as a 501(c)(3) nonprofit in 1973.

 The Business Volunteers for the Arts program was launched in 1975 and, with assistance from the Rockefeller Foundation, replicated across the country.

 Through the 1980s and 1990s, the Arts & Business Council expanded its affiliation with like organizations in other cities and started the National Arts Marketing Project.

 In 2005, the Arts & Business Council merged with the national organization Americans for the Arts; national affiliates are now coordinated by the Private Sector Initiatives department of Americans for the Arts.

 Together, arts and business strengthen the leadership—staff and volunteer—of New York’s cultural treasures of every discipline and every size.

-Together, arts and business excite and energize existing work forces and can guide young men and women to join in fulfilling careers.
+Together, arts and business excite and energize existing work forces and can guide young people to join in fulfilling careers.

 Together, arts and business build capacity and effect New York’s economic growth.